pettewayshade/ufo-search/README.md

 - Files
   - static/app.js > js file used to handle button event and retrieve data
   - static/data.js > file that contains array of keys and values
-  - index.html > stanard html file
+  - index.html > standard html file